 In addition, wood is prone to rot and insects, which means repair and replacement are more necessary than with other trim options.

 Polymer trim is manufactured by injecting a polypropylene resin into pre-formed molds of various sizes.
-On the plus side, polymer siding is easy to work with and easy to paint, which can save you time.
+On the plus side, polymer trim is easy to work with and easy to paint, which can save you time.
 However, it can be very costly to purchase and not suitable for areas with dramatic temperature changes due to its tendency to expand and contract.

 Cellular PVC exterior house trim is manufactured from polyvinyl chloride and molded to various styles and sizes.
 It is easy to install using standard woodworking tools, but it tends to be on the higher end of the price spectrum.
 It is also not suitable for areas with dramatic temperature changes.